-The framework adopted by Dexus ensures accountability and a balance of authority by defining the respective roles and responsibilities of the Board and executive management (as outlined in the Terms of Reference for the Board and the Group Management Committee).
+The framework adopted by Dexus ensures accountability and a balance of authority by defining the respective roles and responsibilities of the Board and executive management, including delegated authority (as outlined in the Terms of Reference for the Board and the Group Management Committee).
 This enables the Board to maintain a focus on strategic guidance while exercising effective oversight.